-The following procedure should be performed on a flat surface.
+Perform the following procedure on a flat surface.

-- Put the motorcycle on a workstand so that both wheels are off the ground and the suspension is unloaded. - 2.
-Mark, for example with a piece of tape, a point immediately above the rear wheel axle. - Measure the distance from the marked point to a fixed point, for example the wheel axle (R1). - Measure the distance from the bottom of the upper triple clamp to a fixed point, for example the front wheel axle (F1). - Put the motorcycle on the ground so that the front and the rear suspensions are slightly compressed.
+- Put the motorcycle on a work stand so that both wheels are off the ground and the suspension is unloaded. - Mark, e.g. with a piece of tape, a point immediately above the rear wheel axle. - Measure the distance from the marked point to a fixed point, e.g. the wheel axle (R1). - Measure the distance from the bottom of the upper triple clamp to a fixed point, e.g. the front wheel axle (F1). - Put the motorcycle on the ground so that the front and the rear suspensions are slightly compressed.
 Repeat the measuring procedures (R2 and F2). - Sit on the motorcycle in normal riding position, properly outfitted in your riding gear.
 Repeat the measuring procedure (R3 and F3).